OndrejKucera/knowledge_spark/Introduction.md

 * Spark is a framework for managing and coordinating the resources of a cluster for the goal to process a huge amount of data.
 * Spark has two API - The [Unstructured]() and [Structured]()
 * Spark has several core abstractions: [Datasets](), [DataFrames](), [SQL Tables](), and [Resilient Distributed Datasets]() (RDDs).
 These abstractions all represent distributed collections of data however they have different interfaces for working with that data.
   * The Unstructured API is lower level API, includes RDD, [Accumulators]() and [Broadcast variables]().
 It is mainly for manipulation of raw Java objects.
   * The Structured API includes DataFrames, Datasets, Spark SQL.
 Is the interface that most users should use.
 It does some optimization work with structured data.
 It organizes data into the table.
 * Spark organizes computation into two categories - [transformations]() and [actions]().
 * Core Spark data structures are immutable.
 * Lazy evaluation - Spark waits until the very last moment to execute your transformations.
+It allows combine operation that doesn't require communications with driver.
 * Spark console - `./bin/spark-shell`

 ### Spark components